 My last year consisted of internships for high school band, orchestra, and music technology and middle school orchestra.
 I presented my Student Learning Objective at the UMBC Undergraduate Research and Creative Achievement Day (URCAD) and was awarded the Phi Kappa Phi Chapter 22 Research Award.
 I was also awarded the Music Achievement Award by my university's music department.

 In 2019, I moved to Johns Creek, Georgia and attended the University of Georgia.
-In August 2020, I graduate with a Master's in Music Education.
-I was one of two students in the residency program and was offered a graduate teaching assistantship.
-In this position, I co-developed and co-taught the jazz pedagogy class, which is a methods course for undergraduate music education students.
+In August 2020, I graduated with my Master's in Music Education.
+I was one of two students in the residency program and I worked as a graduate teaching assistantship.
+In this position, I co-developed and co-taught the jazz pedagogy class, a methods course for undergraduate music education students.
 In addition, I was responsible for the Music Education Resource Lab within the Hugh Hodgson School of Music.

 During my time at UGA, I played bass clarinet in the concert band and saxophone with the jazz combos.
 I also researched topics within music education such as research participation, improvisatory development, reflexive pedagogy, and student engagement within the music classroom.
 My independent research project, "Problem Solving with Participatory Music Research: Examining K-12 Music Educators’ Self-Efficacy, Training, and Applications in Research Practice" was selected for as a poster session for the 2020 NAfME National Conference.

 In 2019, I joined the Atlanta Wind Symphony and I currently play saxophone with the group.
-Recently, the group has been invited to perform at the 2020 Midwest Clinic.
+This group was invited to perform at the 2020 Midwest Clinic, but due to circumstances, has been pushed to 2021.

-I have traveled to the Virgin Islands, Canada, most recently, Japan.
-Next, I would like to hike in the Grand Canyon and in a few years, I would like to visit India.
-Although I do not know what the future holds, I know it will involve music, learning, and creating.
+I have traveled to the Virgin Islands, Canada, and Japan.
+Next, I would like to hike in the Grand Canyon and in a few years, I would like to visit India!